 Duplicacy currently supports local file storage, SFTP, WebDav and many cloud storage providers.

 Login methods include password authentication and public key authentication.
-Due to a limitation of the underlying Go SSH library, the key pair for public key authentication must be generated without a passphrase.
-To work with a key that has a passphrase, you can set up SSH agent forwarding which is also supported by Duplicacy.
+You can set up SSH agent forwarding which is also supported by Duplicacy.

 Note for Synology users